thejasrao262003/Spice_forecast/README.md

 3. Explore interactive visualizations for market predictions.
 4. Use statistical insights for strategic trading decisions.

-## Contribution
-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For inquiries, reach out via:
 - **Email**: thejasrao262003@gmail.com